S'porean pleads guilty to fighting with family of 3 over spilled beer in JB mall: 'I was forced to defend myself'

 Four Singaporeans who were involved in a fight at a shopping centre in Johor Bahru were charged in Malaysian court on Christmas Eve.

-He recounted: "I had placed a can of beer on the floor in front of me.
+He said: "I had placed a can of beer on the floor in front of me.
 My friend accidentally knocked it over without noticing it.
 The drink spilled near my feet and touched the counter, but it did not come into contact with anyone.
 I immediately apologised to those around me.

 "Unfortunately, about two minutes later, a Chinese family confronted and attacked me.
 I repeatedly explained that it was an accident.
 During the confrontation, racist remarks were made, and there was behaviour that appeared to look down on Malaysians.
 And I have to defend myself."